marroe01284/marroe01284/README.md

 - 🌱 Currently learning: Front-end development
 - 💼 Working on: A personal blog project
-- 🎓 Graduated from: Noroff school of technology and digital design  with a degree in Front-end development
+- 🎓 Graduating from: Noroff school of technology and digital design  with a degree in Front-end development
 - 🌍 From: Oslo, Norway
 - 🧠 Fun fact: i can run 3000m under 11 minutes!